Best restaurants in Paris

 When should I go?
 For the €35 set lunch menu.

-We love Quinsou for being daring, without a trace of pompousness.
-Chef Antonin Bonnet has a CV as long as his arm (Le Sergent Recruteur in Paris, The Green House in London and Languiole’s Michel Bras).
-Rustic, elegant and flavourful – Quinsou is more than worth its salt.
+We love Quinsou for being daring without a trace of pompousness.
+Chef Antonin Bonnet has a CV as long as his arm (Le Sergent Recruteur in Paris, The Green House in London and Languiole’s Maison Bras).
+Rustic, elegant and flavourful, Quinsou is one of Paris’s best restaurants – and it’s semi-affordable, too.

 Who’s it for?
 Offal addicts.